 Understand the Importance of Peace and Stability

 Toward the end of World War II, the US military dropped an atomic bomb over Nagasaki.
 The bomb took away many lives and brought massive destruction to the city.
-Students can see the devastation wars will bring to the people and understand the importance of peace and stability.
+By learning about the bombing of Nagasaki, students can see the devastation wars will bring to the people and understand the importance of peace and stability.